 Rights of way

-Around 2,200km (1,400 miles) of public rights of way provide the focus for walkers, horse-riders and cyclists to access the North York Moors National Park and the vast majority of the open moorland, as well as Forestry Commission woodland, is now open access land and can be explored on foot.
+Around 2,200km (1,400 miles) of public rights of way allows walkers, horse-riders and cyclists to access the North York Moors National Park and the vast majority of the open moorland, as well as Forestry England woodland, is now open access land and can be explored on foot.

 Rights of way map

 You can also find out if there are any stiles, steps, gates or bridges on the paths and where there are sign-posts.
-Helpful for route-finding or for picking an easier access walk if someone in your group, or your dog finds stiles tricky.
-The furniture items are regularly updated, but are not guaranteed as they do change with land management needs – stiles and gates are after all, only there to keep livestock in... or out.
+This is helpful for route-finding or for picking an easier access walk if someone in your group, or your dog, finds stiles tricky.
+The furniture items are regularly updated, but are not guaranteed as they do change with land management needs – after all, stiles and gates are only there to keep livestock in... or out.

 - About us